‘They were happy to lie to protect my brother’: Harry drops bombshell in new trailer

 The series director spoke out in the wake of Harry and Meghan’s release, saying that he hoped viewers would be “open” to the couple’s story despite any preconceptions.

-Harry and Meghan was directed by Oscar-winning filmmaker Liz Garbus, who has worked on a number of documentaries about public figures, including Marilyn Monroe, Bobby Fischer, and Nina Simone.
+Harry and Meghan was directed by Oscar-winning filmmaker Liz Garbus, who has worked on documentaries about public figures including Marilyn Monroe, Bobby Fischer, and Nina Simone.

-Revelations made by the pair in the first three episodes included comments on racism in the UK, Princess Diana and the start of their romantic life.
+In the first three episodes the duke and duchess commented on topics including racism in the UK, Princess Diana, and the start of their romantic life.
 You can read the biggest talking points here.

-The couple, who stepped down as senior royals in 2020, gave intimate interviews in the series, alongside “family and friends who’ve never spoken publicly about the couple’s relationship before”.
+The couple, who stepped down as senior royals in 2020, have provided intimate interviews for the series alongside “family and friends who’ve never spoken publicly about the couple’s relationship before”.